Al Rayyan: History

 Al Rayyan Municipality was created as an independent municipal administration by the Ministry of Municipality and Urban Planning in 1972.

-Since 2004, Al Jemailiya Municipality was merged with Al Rayyan, and Jariyan Al Batnah Municipality was split between Al Rayyan and Al Wakrah Municipality.
+In 2004, Al Jemailiya Municipality was merged with Al Rayyan, and Jariyan Al Batnah Municipality was split between Al Rayyan and Al Wakrah Municipality.
 Doha Industrial Area, also known as Zone 58, was split off from Al Rayyan and integrated into Doha Municipality, becoming an exclave of Doha.

 In 2014, the western city of Al-Shahaniya was dissociated from Al Rayyan Municipality to form its own municipality.
 Integrating approximately 35% of Al Rayyan's area into the new municipality, some of Al Rayyan's western localities such as Al Gharbiam, Al Utouriya, Al Jemailiya, Umm Bab, Rawdat Rashed, Al Nasraniya, Dukhan and Al Khurayb were also included in the new municipality.

 Geography

 Al Rayyan is bordered by four municipalities: Umm Salal to the northeast, Al-Shahaniya to the west, Doha to the east and Al Wakrah to the southeast.
 It is divided into two main sections; the west consisting of scattered rural settlements, farms and open desert, and the east comprising the city of Al Rayyan, an urban offshoot of Metropolitan Doha's westward growth.

-According to the Ministry of Municipality and Environment (MME), the municipality accommodates 223 rawdas, 38 wadis, 24 jeris (places where water flows), six plains, six sabkhas, six capes, and six bays.
+According to the Ministry of Municipality and Environment (MME), the municipality has 223 depressions, 38 wadis, 24 streams, six plains, six sabkhas, six capes, and six bays.
 No islands exist off its coasts.
-The MME recorded 50 hills, one of the most notable being Jebel Nakhsh, which stands 90 meters tall.
+The MME recorded 50 hills, including Jebel Nakhsh, which stands 90 meters tall.
 Furthermore, there is one highland in the municipality, called Alaa Jaow Al Mathlouth Al Janoubi which consists of elevated surface south of an elongated depression and its namesake, Jaow Al Mathlouth.

 Al Gharrafa, which is a district of Al Rayyan City and also a part of metropolitan Doha, is being developed as a large-scale commercial hub for residents of northwest Doha, northern Al Rayyan and southern Umm Salal.
 The district is already a well-established retail center, hosting many major malls and supermarkets.
-A small amount of residential developments are also planned for the district.
+Some residential developments are also planned for the district.

 Administration

 The municipality is divided into 10 zones which are then divided into 1410 blocks.
-As of 2017, Rashid Hamad Al-Hajri is the mayor of Al Rayyan Municipality.

 Administrative zones

-The following administrative zones are found in Al Rayyan Municipality as of 2015:
+Al Rayyan Municipality has the following administrative zones as of 2015: